 The Florida State University Law Review welcomes unsolicited manuscripts on topics of interest to the legal profession.
 The Law Review acknowledges that unsolicited manuscripts may be submitted to other journals.
 All articles will be evaluated as expeditiously as possible, but please submit an expedite request to the journal if necessary.
 The Law Review gives great deference to an author's work, but it reserves the right to determine the final form in which articles will be published.

-Submissions are strongly preferred through the ExpressO or Scholastica submission services.
+Submissions are strongly preferred through the Scholastica submission services.
 Manuscripts should conform to the following specifications:

 Manuscripts may also be submitted directly by email to Ian Waldick, Executive Article Selection Editor.